PaddleFlow/paddle-operator/README.md

 paddle-controller-manager-698dd7b855-n65jr   1/1     Running   0          1m
 ```

-> paddle controller configured above to run in namespace *paddle-system* and only job in this namespace will be handled by default,
+By default, paddle controller runs in namespace *paddle-system* and only controll jobs in that namespace.
-if you prefer other namespace, change related setting in operator.yaml before creation.
+To run controller in a different namespace or controll jobs in other namespaces, you can edit `charts/paddle-operator/values.yaml` and install the helm chart.
-Note that the namespace running operator/controller may different from the one your job submit to.
+You can also edit kustomization files or edit `deploy/v1/operator.yaml` directly for that purpose.

 ### Run demo paddlejob